ruthearle/CV/README.md

 Week four weekend challenge.
 This was a Ruby project completed after learning about SOLID principled object-orientated design, therefore I focused on single responsibility by creating many classes based on their responsibilities.

+> [Clock API]

+I completed this as part of a work trial with a well established document sharing company.
+I built a simple API using GrapeAPI that has two end-points.
+I integrated Swagger Docs and used MongoDB with Mongoid for persistence.
+I started implementing logging but did not test-drive this feature.

 Key Skills
 ----